 Every year one of my New Year’s resolutions involves running.
 But I really don’t like running outside in January when it’s cold.

 So, instead, I run on a treadmill as does our entire family.
 (That’s our daughter, Kellyn above).
 I’ve been enjoying running on a treadmill over the winters for more than a couple decades.
 In fact, to the chagrin of trainers and coaches who would advise otherwise, I once trained for a marathon, running exclusively on a treadmill.
 Yes, we could choose other forms of indoor aerobic exercise to get in shape.
 But colleagues of mine (also physical medicine and rehabilitation physicians) published this seminal research study in 1996 showing that the treadmill, compared to other forms of indoor exercise equipment (stationary bike, rowing machine Nordic Track, etc.), is the most efficient form of aerobic exercise.
 Specifically, they found that at the same level of perceived exertion, you burn more calories per minute on a treadmill than on any other type of indoor exercise equipment.
 A beautiful study, it has certainly guided our family’s routine.

 Supported by the National Institutes of Health, I spent a great deal of time researching the biomechanics of treadmill walking and running.
-My research team and I published the definitive and most cited research studies here and here on the biomechanical similarities and differences between treadmill and overground walking and running, respectively.
+My research team and I published the definitive and most cited research studies here and here on the biomechanical similarities and differences between walking on a treadmill and overground walking and running, respectively.
 Our research has helped dispel pseudo scientific comments made about the treadmill such as “the treadmill belt propels you forward so that you do less work,” or “the treadmill belt pulls your leg through, resulting in a relatively passive extension of the hip, which reduces conditioning of the hip extensors.”
 Comments such as these often made by well meaning trainers and coaches are unfounded.
 Whether you’re moving over a stable base or the base is moving beneath you, the relative motion is the same, amounting to the same biomechanical conditions.
 Meaning that your hips, knees, etc. all move the same and that you’re working all the same muscles.